Kęstutis: Legacy

 Kęstutis is a popular male name in Lithuania.
 Mikalojus Konstantinas Čiurlionis wrote a symphonic overture Kęstutis in 1902.
 Petras Tarasenka, Lithuanian historian and archeologist, wrote a short story Pabėgimas (The Escape) in 1957, depicting Kęstutis's escape from the Teutonic Order captivity in Marienburg Castle.
-The monument to Kęstutis was erected in Prienai in 1937, and was then restored in 1990.
+A monument to commemorate Kęstutis was erected in Prienai in 1937, and was then restored in 1990.
 The "Grand Duke Kęstutis Motorized Infantry Battalion" of the Lithuanian Land Force was named after Kęstutis.
-Military district of Lithuanian partisans was named in honor of Kęstutis — Kęstutis military district.
+A military district of Lithuanian partisans was named in honor of Kęstutis — Kęstutis military district.

 The Millennium of Russia monument has a sculpture for Kęstutis.

 Popular culture

 Kęstutis is featured in the 2021 video game Age of Empires II: Definitive Edition - Dawn of the Dukes in a campaign detailing the exploits of himself and his brother Algirdas.

+Family

+Kęstutis married Birutė around 1344.
+Together, they had 9 children: